-Including a negative control in RT-LAMP assays is crucial to validate positive results and ensure the reliability of the assay.
-Due to the nature of RT-LAMP reactions, which involve multiple primers, there is a significant risk of non-specific amplification, especially when the initial template amounts are low.
+Including a negative control in LAMP assays is crucial to validate positive results and ensure the reliability of the assay.
+Due to the nature of LAMP reactions, which involve multiple primers, there is a significant risk of non-specific amplification, especially when the initial template amounts are low.
 A negative control (i.e. a reaction without template, or No-Template Control), accompanied by melting curve analysis, is essential for identifying any non-specific amplification and serves as an internal validation of the assay's accuracy.
-To perform a negative control, simply replace the RNA template in the reaction mix with molecular-grade ultra-pure water.
-Since Polaris® Lyophilizable RT-LAMP Buffer 6x is specifically designed for use with the newly developed class of Polaris® enzymes (that operate at higher temperatures), the elevated amplification temperature minimizes the risk of non-specific amplification typically observed in Non-Template Controls.
+To perform a negative control, simply replace the DNA template in the reaction mix with molecular-grade ultra-pure water.
+Since Polaris® Lyophilizable LAMP Master Mix 4x includes an engineered Bst enzyme that operates at higher temperatures, the elevated amplification temperature minimizes the risk of non-specific amplification typically observed in Non-Template Controls.
 In any case, melting curve analysis enables the differentiation of non-specific templates when compared to the target product.

-Positive Control
+Positive control

 Including a positive control in each experiment is crucial to verify the assay's functionality.
 The absence of a signal in the positive control indicates a potential issue with the experimental setup, requiring further investigation and correction.
-If needed, NZYtech provides a RT-LAMP Positive Control kit (MB481), purposedly designed for validating RT-LAMP reagents, set-ups, and reactions.
+If needed, NZYtech provides a LAMP Positive Control kit (MB480), purposedly designed for validating LAMP reagents, set-ups, and reactions.